-All the candidates to receive support from the CB Fund must follow this procedure when in the modality of open call (announced by Circular Letter and open to all the Regional Hydrographic Commissions).
-The support is intended for candidates to attend courses, technical workshops and seminars, or to receive financial assistance, according to the CBSC procedures and rules.
+All the candidates to receive support from the CB Fund must follow this procedure.
+The support is intended for candidates to attend courses, technical workshops and seminars, or to receive financial assistance, according to the CB procedures.

 Provision and assistance announcement

-The approved CBSC provision and assistance will be announced by Circular Letter (CL) to all IHO Member States, and to relevant non-Member States, when appropriate.
-The CL will also provide additional information to the application, as well as the application deadline.
-This phase will be agreed with the instruction organization or team.
+The approved CB provision and assistance will be announced by Circular Letter (CL) to all IHO Member States, and to relevant non-Member States, when appropriate.
+The CL will also provide additional information to the application, as well as the application deadline..
+The CB provision within the RHC will be announced by the Project Leader.

 Application phase

 The candidates that fulfill the requirements of the provision or assistance will completely fill in the form and return it back to the address specified in the form.
-In the case of assistance is needed, the applicant or its organization can get in contact with the CBSC Secretary for further information.
+In the case of assistance is needed, the applicant or its organization can get in contact with the CBSC Secretary or the Project Leader for further information.

+Applications must contain a statement from the National Hydrographer or appropriate national authority in accordance with the part 2.
+In signing the application and the statement, both the National Hydrographer and the applicant agree that in case the applicant is not able to attend the CB activity the expenses incurred by the IHO will be reimbursed.

 The form is a Word document with fillable fields.
-Fill in the fields and return the form to the CBSC Secretary via email preferably.
+Fill in the fields and return the form to the CBSC Secretary or the Project Leader via email preferably.
 In case this does not work please print and return via fax.

 Selection phase

 The selection phase will be conducted according the CBSC procedures and rules.
 The selection will then be announced by CL, informing selectees' names and further information when necessary.
+The selection will be announced by the Project Leader for the RHC activities.

 Assessment: